-Millions of people across the world suffer from headaches every day for a variety of reasons, and they’re often not sure what to blame!
-There are so many causes, which include stress, fatigue, allergies, hormones, nutritional deficiencies, constipation, poor posture, low blood sugar, and alcohol or drug consumption.
+Millions of people across the world suffer from headaches every day for a variety of reasons, and they’re often not sure what to blame.
+There are so many causes, including stress, fatigue, allergies, hormones, nutritional deficiencies, constipation, poor posture, low blood sugar, and alcohol or drug consumption.

-Essential oils serve as headache treatments because they safely and effectively treat the headache trigger, getting to the root of the problem instead of minimizing the pain temporarily.
-Plus, when using essential oils for headaches through a diffuser, there are no nasty side effects and you are in complete control of your dose — adjusting it for the type of headache you experience.
+Essential oils serve as headache treatments because they safely and effectively treat the headache trigger, getting to the root of the problem instead of minimizing the pain temporarily, just like essential oils for anxiety.
+Plus, when using essential oils for headaches through a diffuser, there are no nasty side effects, and you are in complete control of your dose — adjusting it for the type of headache you experience.

 How Do Essential Oils Treat Headaches?